-Please join us on Sunday mornings at 10:30 a.m. as we meet in our virtual worship space.
+Please join us on Sunday mornings at 10:30 a.m. either in the sanctuary or on Zoom.

-Click here for more information about the service and how to join us by phone.
+Click here for more information about the virtual service and how to join us by phone.

 Now you can send your regular offering through the internet.
 ARC has set up an account with PayPal Nonprofit for this purpose.
 Click here for our donation page and all the information you'll need to send your offering.